Steepo/pasta-license/README.md

-# The Espresso License :coffee:
+# The Pasta License :spaghetti:

 ## Introduction